Anku5hk/Programmers_guide_to_Python/book.md

 ### 6.2 Functional Programming
 * Python like C++ is a multi-paradigm and support functional programming.
 In functional programming, input flow through various functions and outputs are generated based on their behaviour.
 As functions don't have an internal state like objects, previous output cannot be re-gained given different input (as state/data cannot be saved in a function), they are just meant to perform some operation on some data and return the output.
 * A function is pure (without any side effect) if it does not rely any mutable types, global variables or some objects' attributes i.e relying solely on input arguments and generating the output only based on them.
 This adds advantage in parallel programming, testing, making programs more modular and requiring less debugging overall.
-* When designing systems, depending on the scenario specific paradigm apporaches are preferred, todays systems are usually build with multi-paradigm in mind with say some computational part written with functional programming & GUI parts designed with OOP.
+* When designing systems, depending on the scenario specific paradigm approaches are preferred, todays systems are usually build with multi-paradigm in mind with say some computational part written with functional programming & GUI parts designed with OOP.
 ### 6.3 *pass* statement
 * It is to declare a function/method with a empty body without raising error and later implement the code for the function.
 ```Python